Prajakta Shukre

-Prajakta Shukre (born 29 November 1987) is an Indian singer who works in Bollywood films and has appeared on reality shows.
+Prajakta Shukre (born 29 November 1987) is an Indian singer who works in Bollywood films and has appeared on reality shows, notably Indian Idol (Season 1) finalist and Jo Jeeta Wohi Super Star.

 Career

 From the age of four, she started participating in singing competitions.
 While she was in 12th standard, she decided to participate on season 1 of the singing-based reality television show Indian Idol.
 She rose to prominence after becoming the only female contestant to reach top five in her season.
 She finished fourth in her season.

 After the show ended, she received various offers to sing professionally.
-She was signed by the Sony BMG label, and with composer Leslie Lewis, she released her debut solo album.
+She was signed by the Sony BMG label, and with composer Leslee Lewis, she released her debut solo album.
 She has performed on various stage shows with the winner of Indian Idol season 1, Abhijeet Sawant.
+In 2026, she was a contestant in Bigg Boss Marathi season 6.